TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="ecsspecifyprop"></a>
 #### Specifying Properties

-You can specify the configuration for the cluster via command line options.
+You can specify the configuration for the cluster via command-line options.
 Use `--locator-conf` to specify the configuration properties for all the locators in the cluster.
-Similarly, `--server-conf` and `--lead-conf` allow you to specify the configuration properties for servers and leads in the cluster, respectively.
+Similarly, `--server-conf` and `--lead-conf` allows you to specify the configuration properties for servers and leads in the cluster, respectively.

 Following is a sample configuration for all the three processes in a TIBCO ComputeDB cluster: